 By now you will know I am a daydreamer.
-A introverted, loves living in my rich inner world, wouldn’t care if I didn’t speak to anyone or leave the house for a week kind of daydreamer.
+An introverted, who loves living in my rich inner world, wouldn’t care if I didn’t speak to anyone or leave the house for a week kind of daydreamer.

 I also am despising all of the things I am meant to remember for my kids school life.
 I don’t think we had that much homework in Kindergarten or Year 2.
 But apparently parents need to do schoolwork.

 I think my problem lies in the fact that I fear forgetting something, or not doing things right and therefore feel inadequate at parenting.
 It is hard enough actually getting my kids to take a shower let alone do their spelling lists.

 I much prefer to see my kids use their creative skills to write me a story or draw a picture or create amazing palaces in Minecraft.

 So basically the more my kids need to do, the more I have to nag and the more anxious and fed up I feel.
 I like peace, harmony and all that nice, relaxing stuff.